-Researchers, inventors, hackers and curious Welcome to Ullo Labs
+Researchers, inventors, hackers, explorers: Welcome to Ullo Labs

 Ullo labs is a private research laboratory funded alongside the Ullo company in 2016.
 Our background and expertise range from cognitive science to computer science, mathematics or neuropsychology.
 Using novel human-computer interaction techniques, including spatial augmented reality and tangible interfaces, we craft novel modalities to display and interact with inner states.